-Mr. Bernheim recognized nature as regenerative and he established Bernheim Arboretum and Research Forest as a gift to the people of Kentucky; a place where people of all races, creeds, and economic status have an opportunity to experience and connect with nature.
+Mr. Bernheim recognized nature as regenerative, and established Bernheim Arboretum and Research Forest as a gift for the people of Kentucky; a place where people of all races, creeds, and economic status can experience and connect with nature.
 Bernheim remains dedicated to those founding principles with a vision to be a nationally treasured leader in ecological stewardship that inspires the exploration of our deep connections with nature.
-Bernheim Arboretum and Research Forest now encompasses 15,625 acres and is the largest contiguous forest in the eastern United States.
+Bernheim Arboretum and Research Forest now encompasses 16,140 acres and is the largest contiguous forest in the eastern United States.

 Type of Gifts